 Cost-effective ERP access for executives

-Too often, businesses either purchase expensive full-user licenses for light use or exclude leaders from the system.
-A Team Member license, at just $8 per month, provides dashboards, approvals, and fundamental insights, precisely matching executive needs without over-licensing.
+Too often, businesses either purchase expensive full-user licenses for light use or exclude leaders from the system altogether.
+A Team Member license, at just $8 per month, gives executives access to dashboards, approvals, and key insights, without over-licensing.

-Industries with high fluctuations, such as retail or agriculture, often over-provision for peak periods, wasting their budget for the rest of the year.
-Smarter teams mix permanent full user licenses with Operations Activity licenses (~$50/month) for temporary staff, delivering scalable, seasonal access.
+Industries with seasonal demand, such as retail or agriculture, often buy too many licenses during peak periods.
+This wastes the budget for the rest of the year.
+Smarter teams combine permanent full-user licenses with Operations Activity licenses (~$50/month) for temporary staff.
+This delivers scalable, seasonal access without overspending.

-Envision your ERP integrations as seamless connectors, not separate silos.
-Integration users often require ERP access solely for data validation or workflow triggering.
-Buying full licenses is unnecessary.
-The Operations Activity license provides efficient transactional access without full-system overhead.
+Think of your ERP integrations as seamless connectors, not separate silos.
+Integration users often need ERP access only for data validation or workflow triggers.
+Buying full licenses for these users is unnecessary.
+The Operations Activity license provides the transactional access they need, without the overhead of a full-system license.

 Microsoft pricing trends in 2025

-Licensing costs for Dynamics 365 have shifted in ways that can quietly jeopardize your budget if you are not paying attention.
-In October 2024, Microsoft raised base pricing across core modules: Finance and Supply Chain Management increased from $180 to $210 per user/month, while Human Resources and Project Operations rose from $120 to $135 per user/month.
+Dynamics 365 licensing costs have shifted in ways that can quietly hurt your budget if you are not paying attention.
+In October 2024, Microsoft raised base pricing across core modules.
+Finance and Supply Chain Management increased from $180 to $210 per user/month.
+Human Resources and Project Operations rose from $120 to $135 per user/month.

-While these changes may appear incremental, they are recurring costs that can quickly scale.
-A 50-user Finance deployment now incurs an additional $18,000 annually, compared to the previous pricing.
+These increases may seem small, but they add up fast.
+A 50-user Finance deployment now costs an additional $18,000 per year compared to the previous pricing.

-Without periodic reviews, these increases can slip through unnoticed until renewal time, leaving little room for budget adjustments.
+Without regular reviews, these increases can go unnoticed until renewal time, leaving little room to adjust the budget.
 This is where a strategic partner becomes essential.
-LevelShift is a Microsoft Solutions Partner that models licensing costs against organizational needs and evolving Microsoft pricing.
+LevelShift is a Microsoft Solutions Partner that models licensing costs against your organizational needs and tracks evolving Microsoft pricing.
 Decision-makers receive accurate, forward-looking cost projections.
-In practice, this keeps budgets safe from unplanned escalations and turns cost control into a proactive, well-managed process.
+In practice, this keeps budgets safe from unexpected increases and turns cost control into a proactive process.

 Why partnering with LevelShift makes a difference

-The cost of licensing is not determined solely by Microsoft’s price list; it is shaped by how precisely the licensing model aligns with actual usage and compliance rules.
+The cost of licensing is not set only by Microsoft’s price list.
+It is shaped by how closely the licensing model matches actual usage and compliance rules.
 Without that alignment, organizations risk paying for unused capacity or misallocated licenses.

-- Role-based license modeling: Matches license types to real-world job functions, preventing high-cost licenses from being assigned unnecessarily.
+- Role-based license modeling: Matches license types to real job functions, so high-cost licenses are not assigned where they are not needed.

-- Compliance oversight: Oversees Microsoft’s minimum seat requirements (e.g., 20 full Finance/SCM licenses) without inflating costs.
+- Compliance oversight: Manages Microsoft’s minimum seat requirements (e.g., 20 full Finance/SCM licenses) without inflating costs.

 - Strategic attach planning: Expands capabilities through attach licenses at a fraction of the base license cost.

-- Transparent cost guidance: Explains the financial impact of billing models, storage needs, and AI integrations like Microsoft Copilot before commitments are made.
+- Transparent cost guidance: Explains the financial impact of billing models, storage needs, and AI integrations like Microsoft Copilot — before any commitments are made.

-A mid-sized U.S. manufacturer approached us while evaluating Dynamics 365 Finance & Operations licensing.
+A mid-sized U.S. manufacturer came to us while evaluating Dynamics 365 Finance & Operations licensing.

-They had received a proposal from another provider that was fully compliant but highly inefficient, assigning premium $210/month licenses across the board without considering role-specific needs, ‘attach’ discounts, or device-based licensing.
+They had received a proposal from another provider that was compliant but highly inefficient.
+It assigned premium $210/month licenses across the board, without considering role-specific needs, ‘attach’ discounts, or device-based licensing.

-We conducted a role-by-role assessment, identified opportunities for right-sizing, and rebuilt their licensing plan to align cost directly with actual system usage.
-This enabled us to restructure their licensing model, providing both immediate savings and long-term stability.
+We ran a role-by-role assessment, identified opportunities to right-size their licenses, and rebuilt their licensing plan to align with actual system usage.
+This restructured their model, delivering both immediate savings and long-term stability.

 | Before partnering |